IBM-Cloud/weather-company-data-demo/README.md

 You can use this app in any browser.

 ## Run the app on Bluemix
-You can deploy your own instance of Insights for Weather Demo app to Bluemix.
+You can deploy your own instance of Insights for Weather demo app to Bluemix.
 To do this, you can either use the _Deploy to Bluemix_ button for an automated deployment or follow the steps below to create and deploy your app manually.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy)

-1. Create a Bluemix Account
+1. Create a Bluemix Account.

     [Sign up][bluemix_signup_url] for Bluemix, or use an existing account.

-2. Download and install the [Cloud-foundry CLI][cloud_foundry_url] tool
+2. Download and install the [Cloud-foundry CLI][cloud_foundry_url] tool.

 3. Clone the app to your local environment from your terminal using the following command: